Premenstrual syndrome (PMS)

 - Hysterectomy – for some women seeking a permanent cure for whom fertility is not an issue, removal of the uterus and ovaries may be appropriate.
 Adequate HRT must be ensured post surgery so that PMS symptoms are not replaced by menopause problems!

 As with the menopause, PMS treatments need to be tailored to each woman’s needs and wishes.

-If you want to know more about PMS or have concerns about the symptoms you are experiencing, you can contact your GP or regular healthcare provider in the first instance, but if you want more time to discuss your concerns and the options available to you in more detail, please get in touch with us at Hormone Health to arrange an appointment at our clinic at 92 Harley Street in London.
+If you want to know more about PMS or have concerns about the symptoms you are experiencing, you can contact your GP or regular healthcare provider in the first instance, but if you want more time to discuss your concerns and the options available to you in more detail, please contact us at Hormone Health to arrange an appointment either face to face or online.